Investing in Precious Metals

 Physical Bars and Coins

 The purest way to invest in precious metals is to buy the actual metals.
 Bars and coins made of gold, silver, platinum and palladium, another precious metal, are available from coin dealers around the world.
-Gold bars are available in sizes from 400 ounces all the way down to one gram.
+Gold bars are available in sizes from 400 ounces down to one gram.

 Silver, platinum, and palladium bars also are available in a wide range of sizes and weights.
 When it comes to coins, many governments around the world mint coins, generally ranging in sizes from one-tenth of an ounce to one ounce that is legal tender in the nation that produces them.